inchworms/sinatra_tests/Route_Spec_Notes.md

 CONTEXT: takes multiple definitions of a route
 #takes multiple definitions of a route

-CONTEXT: params can be string or keys
+CONTEXT: params
-TODO:
+#supports named params like /hello/:person
 #exposes params with indifferent hash
 #merges named params and query string params in params
 #supports optional named params like /?:foo?/?:bar?

+TODO:
 #supports named captures like %r{/hello/(?<person>[^/?#]+)} on Ruby >= 1.9
 #supports optional named captures like %r{/page(?<format>.[^/?#]+)?} on Ruby >= 1.9
 #does not concatinate params with the same name